 Most Sunday mornings someone will announce, “Grace Church is a multi-site church, with people meeting this morning in Chichester, Bognor Regis and Midhurst.”
 If you have followed Grace Church on our journey over the last 4-5 years, then the term ‘multi-site’ has probably long since been engraved in your inner dictionary of church jargon.
 But if you are new, you may be wondering what this talk of multi-site is all about.
 Here, David Thompson gives his essential guide to multi-site in Grace Church.

 What even is a multi-site church?

 A multi-site church is, by definition, a church that meets in more than one location but has one vision, one leadership and one budget.

 For us it means that we meet every Sunday morning in three locations.
 Chichester is our largest site, which meets in the Chichester High School.
 Our Bognor Regis site is our next largest.
-It has been up-and-running for just over four years.
-Midhurst is our newest site, which so far has grown to around 50 people (and counting!).
+It has been up-and-running since 2013.
+Midhurst is our next site, which began in 2015 and so far has grown to around 50 people (and counting!).
 Our newest site meets in Havant and started in March 2018 and has around 60 people at each meeting.

 Each of our sites is as much Grace Church as any of the others.
 They are not departments or projects.
 To be in any of our sites is to be fully a part of Grace Church, and when we bring people into membership (which I love doing, by the way!), you become a member of the whole of Grace Church.